clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 The all-inclusive file, _AIACrawler.html_, lists the CA certificates (divided into 4 sections) found according to the methods described below.

-* Click on any certificate hyperlink in the file to see its detailed information and current validation status.
+* Click on any certificate hyperlink in the file to see its detailed information and validation status.
 For example:

    ```
   Issuer CN=Federal Bridge CA 2016,OU=FPKI,O=U.S. Government,C=US serial# 0x03F42   status GOOD